kostasloykas/Software-Architectures-for-Cloud-Computing/Assignment3/README.md

     ```

-    As we can see for the second.yaml the unique pod had 17% failures.
+    As we can see for the second.yaml the unique pod had 17% failures and also it was very unstable as the image shows in total request per seconds chart.
     ![Local Image](./images/5.png)
     ![Local Image](./images/6.png)